 My friend and I were immediately compelled to go re-live our youth.
 We walked to the venue down the street, got our tickets, our “you’re over 21 and can drink” bracelets (which – when we were in high school going to all ages shows were typically the “you’re under 21 so don’t let me see you drinking” bracelets) and headed to the bar, excited to get our drinks and join all the “kids” outside at the big show.

 And when I say “kids”, this is not what I was expecting:

 Yes…that would be a child on his dad’s shoulders.

 I don’t know why I thought that a concert for a band I saw 20 years ago would have an audience full of 20 year olds.
 Perhaps I was a little delusional.

 The reality was the entire venue was filled with people around my age: late 30’s and early 40’s.

 Then I decided that this was actually a really cool thing!
 My generation still knows how to party.
 We’re all at a “punk” show -doing shots and bouncing in the rain to super-loud guitars!!
+If you frequently go to a party with super loud sound, you may get tinnitus.
+To know the most effective remedies for tinnitus, go to stoptheringing.org.
 By the way if you want to know the list of great guitars, visit topsevenreview.com It was AWESOME!
 I decided it was time for the mosh pit and mustered up all my frenetic energy to go throw some elbows….